 • cultural techniques, possibly with inadvertent root pruning

 As a consequence of low vigour comes low bud numbers and open canopies, low yields and often smaller berry size.
 With the lower yields comes earlier ripening and full maturity – particularly important in cooler years – and a development of extract or intensity of flavour on the palate.

 The cultural techniques are similar between these vineyards.
-They are trained either as bush vines or on a low single- or two-wire trellis and left to survive as best they can through dry summers with minimal weed and irrigation management.
+They are trained either as bush vines or on a low single or two-wire trellis and left to survive as best they can through dry summers with minimal weed and irrigation management.

-Investigation into the difference between wines from young vines and wines from old vines allow one to appraise the differences in complexity and texture.
+Research into the difference between wines from young vines and wines from old vines allows one to appraise the differences in complexity and texture.
 Complexity is derived from the various combinations of primary fruit flavours – developed fruit flavours and flavours contributed through the winemaking and barrel-ageing.
 One should look at the wines analytically to distinguish the components of complexity.
 Flavour descriptors are useful in looking at the fruit characters, which are split into primary fruit characters.